jcunanan05/100-days-of-code/logs/r3-log.md

 ### R3D18 30/7
 * Reading about CORS
 * Started gathering specs for the drum machine project
+* Read about writing css conventions

+* Read about some www and html history - different creators

+* Reading about why CSS in JS is overused
+  * DX isn't that great, harder to debug
+  * Performance issues
+  * Best use-case
+    * better cross platform support

+* Read article about everything you need to know about CSS in JS
+  * Popular libraries
+    * styled components
+    * jss react
+    * glamorous
+    * radium
+    * aphrodite

+* Read about Atomic design
+#### Parts of Atomic design
+* Atom
+* Molecules
+* Organisms
+* Templates
+* Pages

 ### R3D19 1/8
 * Start of a new month again :)